 The MEDALLION.
 She has kept it all this time.
 It has not lost its luster -- or its sense of menace.
 She gazes at it as she absently returns the draw to its place --

-A BOOMING knock on the door; Elizabeth jumps up, startled knocking over her chair.
+A BOOMING knock on the door; Elizabeth jumps up, startled, knocking over the chair.

 SWANN (O.S.)

 Elizabeth?
 Is everything all right?
 Are you decent?

 Yes -- yes.